 Fraser was a pump worker for the City of Chicago.
 He tended the boilers at a water-filtration plant.
 On the 2008 campaign trail, we learned from both Barack and Michelle, that Mr. Robinson developed multiple sclerosis as a young man.
 In spite of having this disease, he continued working and according to Michelle, he hardly ever missed a day of work.

-Michelle told how she would see her father walk to work using two canes.
+Michelle told how she would see her father walk to work using two canes or crutches.
 Even though he had to sometimes struggle to get ready for work, he knew this was what he needed to do.
-Certain things just took a little longer for him.
+The fact that certain things took a little longer for him was no reason not to do them.

-He was also active on the political front.
-Mr. Robinson was a Democratic Precinct Captain.
+Believe it or not, he was also active on the political front.
+Mr. Robinson was a Democratic Precinct Captain*.
 Michelle and her brother, Craig looked up to their dad as their hero.
-They worked hard not to disappoint him.
+They worked very hard not to disappoint him because of the example he showed them.

 Both Fraser and Marianne valued hard work, independence, and honesty.
 They worked together to instill these values in their children.

-Craig tells the story of how he and Michelle ended up attending Princeton after they finished high school.
+Craig tells the story of how both he and Michelle ended up attending Princeton after they finished high school:

 "Coming out of high school, Robinson was heavily recruited by both the University of Washington and Princeton.
 The former was offering a full ride, Princeton a financial-aid package that would leave his parents with a bill of $3,500 per year.